 Since coffee is a rich source of antioxidants, your daily dose of espresso can actually help you in a lot of ways.

 Keep reading below to see a detailed list of benefits of drinking espresso!

 Benefits of Espresso

-If you are an espresso drinker or you are simply interested in the benefits of drinking espresso, check out these 5 incredible health benefits!
+If you are an espresso drinker or you are simply interested in the benefits of espresso, check out these 5 incredible health benefits!

 Learn More: Coffee vs Pre Workout

 1. Add Some Extra Nutrients to Your Dull Old Diet